zeflq/getrevio-web/spec.merchant.md

 *   **Mini Analytics** (optional): place-level daily scans vs CTA clicks

-> The Place’s **default shortlink** is created by the API on Place creation and stored in place.defaultShortlinkCode.
+> The Place’s default shortlink is created by the API on Place creation.

 ### 3) Campaigns